 Guest Post by BARKING ROYALTY

-If your dog will not eat, it can be concerning.
+If your dog will not eat, it can be concerning, to say the least!

 You might have even experienced anxious episodes from your dog when you don't want to share your food with him.